 “Just follow the music,” the smiling receptionist at Edinburgh’s Storytelling Centre advises, nodding to the door behind her.
-It sounds like an instruction from a fairytale, but I walk towards the trail of chords floating along the corridor anyway, ending up watching a scene as idyllic as her directions.
+Hang on, that sounds like an instruction from a fairytale.
+But I walk towards the trail of chords floating along the corridor anyway, ending up watching a scene as idyllic as her directions.
 It’s a high-ceilinged room, all light and air, with tall windows looking out on autumnal trees and orange leaves.
 Musicians sit on chairs assembled in a circle, chatting, tuning up and twanging on fiddles and guitars.

 They’re all part of Bogha-frois (loose Gaelic-to-English translation: rainbow), an LGBTQ+ music project funded by Creative Scotland.
 Pedro Cameron, 29, who makes folk music as Man of the Minch started it up.
 As a queer artist who blends traditional folk with modern pop and electronic vibes, his focus is on telling old stories in fresh ways.
 Bogha-frois aims to do the same thing by bringing together LGBTQ+ folk artists.